 Using special plugins to change WooCommerce email templates is another excellent option.
 Did I mention that it’s code-free?
 Yup.
 You may be functional in under an hour rather than spending hours delving into code.
-In addition to that, there are various solutions available that make designing email templates easier and add more capabilities to help you promote your items more effectively.
+In addition, various solutions are available that make designing email templates easier and add more capabilities to help you promote your items more effectively.

 The following are the most significant advantages of using a WooCommerce email customizer plugin:

-- Ease of use: Using a plugin to alter your WooCommerce email templates is frequently the most straightforward option.
+- Ease of use: A plugin to alter your WooCommerce email templates is frequently the most straightforward option.
 Installing and getting started is a breeze.
 There is no need for advanced coding or programming skills.
 It’s as simple as that.

 - Freemium!
 They’re a low-cost way to personalize your WooCommerce email templates.
 In addition, many plugins are available in a freemium model, which allows you to try them out for free before upgrading to the premium version.

-Let’s take a look at a few of the more popular ones and how you might put them to use in your shop.
+Let’s look at a few more popular ones and how you might put them to use in your shop.

 For customizing your WooCommerce email templates, the Email Customizer Pro plugin is an ideal buy.
 It allows you to change the text, colors, header, footer, and other elements.

 You can select from several pre-designed templates when using this plugin.
-The templates help you get a head start on your design by taking care of many layout difficulties.
+The templates help you get a head start on your design by handling many layout difficulties.
 Once you’ve decided on a template, you can work on customizing the styles.

-Not only can you change the background, header, and footer, but you can also change the body text of WooCommerce emails.
+You can change the background, header, and footer, but also the body text of WooCommerce emails.
 Aside from the style elements, your copy/content should be good enough to establish your distinct brand identity.

-You can customize the text in any way you want, including the order message, headings and subheadings, and closing notes.
-Display company information, solicit feedback and reviews, include links to product pages and meaningful blog posts, have a coupon code, images, and videos.
+You can customize the text in any way, including the order message, headings and subheadings, and closing notes.
+Display company information, solicit feedback and reviews, include links to product pages and meaningful blog posts, and have a coupon code, images, and videos.
 Make it the most catchy email possible.

 WooMail is highly adaptable, allowing you to create custom email templates from scratch.
-Using the drag-and-drop builder, you can add text, buttons, images, videos, and other elements to any email template.
+You can add text, buttons, images, videos, and other elements to any email template using the drag-and-drop builder.

 The WooMail plugin is also compatible with every type of email that WooCommerce sends.
 This includes all order updates as well as password reset emails.

-YayMail is a WooCommerce email customizer that will help your transactional emails stand out in your customers’ inboxes.
+YayMail is a WooCommerce email customizer to help your transactional emails stand out in your customers’ inboxes.

 It includes a drag-and-drop email builder that is very simple to use.
 There is no need to reload the page to navigate through the element panel, style options, shortcode list, and live preview in a single window.
 There are no programming skills required.
 There’s even a free version to get you started.

-Its features include drag and drop elements, an all-in-one upper toolbar, a live preview editor, the ability to clone any blocks or full templates, and the ability to export/import templates.
+Its features include drag and drop elements, an all-in-one upper toolbar, a live preview editor, a clone of any blocks or full templates, and the ability to export/import templates.

-On top of that, YayMail supports all of the standard WooCommerce notifications, as well as templates for YITH WooCommerce Subscription, WooCommerce Shipment Tracking, and WooCommerce Custom Email Templates.
+On top of that, YayMail supports all of the standard WooCommerce notifications and templates for YITH WooCommerce Subscription, WooCommerce Shipment Tracking, and WooCommerce Custom Email Templates.

 WooCommerce Email Customizer is a well-designed plugin with a high user rating.
 It’s yet another excellent choice for a store owner who wants complete control over the emails they send.

 This WooCommerce extension, like some of the other plugins on this page, employs a drag-and-drop builder with a live template preview.
-There’s also a right sidebar with a plethora of additional options for each element.
+There’s also a right sidebar with many additional options for each element.

 One feature that I like about this plugin is that the emails always have a narrow design that looks great on all devices.
-This eliminates the need to edit or redesign your emails for different screen sizes.
+This eliminates editing or redesigning your emails for different screen sizes.

 By providing three pre-made templates, YITH WooCommerce Email Templates saves you time.
 The templates control the email’s overall layout and aesthetic.
 After you’ve decided on a template, you can change everything about the style.